 In this course, students will acquire the skills for identifying and solving environmental issues.
-Students will investigate the natural world, climate change, public land use and stewardship, environmental justice, and the cumulative impacts of individual choices.
-By examining the Southern Appalachian region for local examples of global patterns, we actively strive to understand the complexity of the ecological, social, economic, political, and personal webs surrounding present-day environmental discussions and decision-making.
+Students will investigate the natural world, climate change, land use and stewardship, environmental justice, and the cumulative impacts of individual choices.
+By examining the Southern Appalachian region for local examples of global patterns, we will actively strive to understand the complexity of the ecological, social, economic, political, and personal webs surrounding present-day environmental discussions and decision-making.
+Students will acquire skills to ask scientific questions and analyze their surroundings to answer them, think critically about complex local and global issues, and find creative solutions.